bytecodealliance/rfcs/accepted/cranelift-egraph.md

 ```

 Now, the key step: to support control flow, we need to (i) steal a
-data structure from GVN, the "scoped hashmap"; and (ii) remind
+data structure from Cranelift's GVN, the "scoped hashmap"; and (ii)
-ourselves of SSA's key invariant, that definitions dominate uses.
+remind ourselves of SSA's key invariant, that definitions dominate
+uses.

+To recap, a scoped hashmap is a key-value map with nested scopes that
+can be pushed and popped.
+An insertion creates a key-value pair in the
+deepest scope, while a lookup checks all scopes, from the innermost
+outward.
+Support for shadowing a key is not needed in this
+application.
+(Disallowing shadowing allows for a much cheaper
+implementation: the data structure can be backed by a single-level map
+with a "level" field alongside each value, and a "level generation"
+that allows us to invalidate in constant time on pop.)

 We start with the domtree (dominator tree), a data structure computed
 from the CFG where a block B1 is an ancestor of block B2 in the tree